marmelab/react-admin/docs/AuthRBAC.md

             // 'products.description' is missing
             { action: 'read', resource: 'products.thumbnail' },
             // 'products.image' is missing
-            { action: 'read', resource: 'products.tab.description' },
+            // note that the tab with the name 'description' will be displayed { action: 'read', resource: 'products.tab.description' },
-            { action: 'read', resource: 'products.tab.images' },
+            // note that the tab with the name 'images' will be displayed { action: 'read', resource: 'products.tab.images' },
             // 'products.tab.stock' is missing
         ],